CuckooEXE/MouseTrap/README.md

 '0x61'
 ```

 Then I I thought perhaps the 84, the "[ras]", or some other portion of the UDP Data field was a [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce), preventing me from replaying that same packet.
-To test it, I right-clicked the packet in Wireshark and selected "Copy as hex dump", then threw it into scapy to try and replicate the keystroke:
+To test it, I took the UDP Data field, and threw it into scapy to replicate the keystroke:

 ```python
 >>> # The time.sleep exists so I could move my mouse back to a text editor to ensure the keystroke was registered